mudkipium/crypto-final-project/Usage.md

 We provide a Ropsten test account with about 3 ether; its credentials are already in the files.

-To run the client, simply run
+To run the client, put the client.py file in its own folder, along with instructions.txt and a small plaintext file you want to encrypt (do not put anything else, or it will be encrypted!).
+Then, run
 ```
 python client.py
 ```
 and follow the instructions.

 Troubleshooting---
 If, when running the server, you have an import error related to importing Text from a typing library, just delete all references to Text in that method.
-This seems to be a bug related to the beta.
+This seems to be a bug related to the beta 4 of web3py.